Master’s Admissions

 Q: I cannot afford graduate school.
 How can I apply for a fellowship?

-A: MS applications may be reviewed for a limited number of fellowships.
+A: The MS program is generally self-funded.
+MS applications may be reviewed for a limited number of fellowships.
 These awards are competitively allocated and are based on academic merit.
 We encourage all applicants to apply for outside fellowships such as the National Science Foundation (NSF).
 In addition, the School of Engineering's Equity and Inclusion team has compiled a list of resources for funding your MS degree.

 Q: Is it possible to get a teaching or research assistantship?

 A: It is quite rare for a first-year MS student to secure an assistantship.
 Most MS students fund their studies with loans and search for assistantships once they have built relationships with faculty in the MSE or other departments.
-There is no central hiring process.
+There is no central hiring process within the MSE department.
 Students must contact faculty members directly to inquire about assistantships.

 A: If you know you are unable to start until a later quarter, please do not apply.
 We generally do not offer deferrals to MS students unless there is an urgent, valid medical/family reason.